Background

 The problem

 As Grammarly moved upmarket and started shipping generative AI features fast, privacy went from being a legal checkbox to being a real product problem.
 Consent flows were inconsistent across teams.
 Settings were scattered and buried.
 Enterprise customers needed data sovereignty.
-And every new AI feature meant explaining to users what was being collected and why — in a way they'd actually trust.
+And every new AI feature meant explaining to users what was being collected and why, in a way they'd actually trust.

 The question wasn't how to add consent UI.
 It was how to make privacy a platform that the whole org could build on.

-CDTC — AI Training Control
+CDTC, AI Training Control

 People hear "AI training toggle" and picture a switch.
-This one took weeks to design — not the UI, the logic.
+This one took weeks to design, not the UI, the logic.
 Before a single pixel moved, I was in rooms with the PM, the privacy engineer, and the backend engineer working out the decision matrix: who sees a control at all, when is it editable, what does "locked" mean for a managed user versus an EU user, and what happens when someone moves between account types and their previous state needs to be restored.

 The managed client case was the other hard one.
-Enterprise admins set the training policy for their org — their users have no control.
+Enterprise admins set the training policy for their org, and their users have no control.
 But there are two locked states: locked and active (admin enabled training) and locked and deactivated (admin disabled it).
 Each communicates both the current status and the reason.
 A user shouldn't see a disabled switch and wonder if something is broken.
 They should know their org made the call.

 Five states total.
 Each one communicating status, reason, and the right level of agency for that user's context.
-Launched June 20, 2024 — the same day Grammarly emailed 70 million users about the privacy policy update.
+Launched June 20, 2024, the same day Grammarly emailed 70 million users about the privacy policy update.

 CMP